Website icon Xpert.Digital

 Meeting Point – Image: E-Mart @xpert.digital

-Since almost everyone already has a smartphone, there is no need to provide separate internet terminals.
-Here at the Meeting Point you can order the goods in a relaxed atmosphere at a cafe via SSG.COM.
+Since almost everyone already owns a smartphone, there's no need to provide separate internet terminals.
+Here at the Meeting Point, customers can comfortably order goods via SSG.COM while enjoying a coffee.

 b:eat – The dal.komm COFFEE robot – Image: E-Mart @xpert.digital

-In a well-thought-out system, the human factor is not ignored.
-As great as the technical possibilities are, the sociological aspect of human coexistence is also taken into account.
+In a well-designed system, the human factor is not overlooked.
+However impressive the technological possibilities may be, the sociological aspect of human coexistence is also taken into account.
 The face of autonomy is not the machine, but still the human being.

-In addition to the information center (service station), cashiers and employees can also be found in the corridors.
-Even if only during the usual opening hours, it is still a humane overall concept.
-Jobs will not be eliminated and the shopping experience will not be leveled; it has been optimized for the future for both suppliers and customers.
+In addition to the information center (service station), cashiers and other staff can be found in the aisles.
+Even if only during regular opening hours, this is a humane overall concept.
+No jobs are being eliminated, and the shopping experience is not being diminished; it has been optimized for the future, benefiting both retailers and customers.

 E-Mart Shopping Mall – Image: E-Mart @xpert.digital

-Xpert.Plus – logistics consulting and logistics optimization – industry expert, here with its own 'Xpert.Digital Industry Hub' with over 1,500 specialist articles
+Xpert.Plus – Logistics consulting and logistics optimization – industry expert, featuring its own 'Xpert.Digital Industry Hub' with over 1,500 specialist articles

 Konrad Wolfenstein